eduvpn/documentation/SERVER_DISCOVERY.md

   path!
 You MUST reject any HTTP URL or redirects to a HTTP URL!
 The easiest is to white list only HTTPS protocol.
-* If a VPN server that was previously configured *through* the `server_info_url` is no longer listed there, it MUST be marked as "no longer available".
+* If a VPN server that was previously configured *through* the server info URL is no longer listed there, it MUST be marked as "no longer available".
 NOTE: they MAY come back at some point!

 # Signatures